Rules & Regulations

 This method of selecting Preferential Mares was initiated in 1992.
 Prior to that time a more complex method was used which required a certain number of points based on offsprings' premiums and status/predicates.

-188.8.131.52.
+220.127.116.11.
 Application - Preferential status may be awarded to living mares or can be awarded posthumously.
-Owners or breeders who believe a mare qualifies for Preferential status should contact the FHANA Secretary.
+Owners or breeders who believe a mare qualifies for Preferential status should contact the FHANA Office.
 Following payment of the appropriate fee, the records of the mare's offspring will be checked to verify her Preferential status.

 3.3.6.
 Performance Mother (Prestatie) Register

-220.127.116.11.
-Application - Owners or breeders who believe a mare qualifies for Performance Mother status should contact the FHANA Secretary.
+22.214.171.124.
+Application - Owners or breeders who believe a mare qualifies for Performance Mother status should contact the FHANA Office.
 Following payment of the appropriate fee, the performance records of the mare's offspring will be reviewed to verify her Performance Mother status.

 3.3.7 Sport Predicate-predicate can be awarded to mares, gelding, and stallions that achieve good results in competitive sport.
 The Sport predicate can only be obtained based on results achieved at shows registered with the " United States Equestrian Federation, United States Dressage Federation, American Driving Society" or "Koninklijke Nederlands Hippische Sportfederatie”/Royal Dutch Equestrian Federation (KNHS).
 The scores registered with USEF, USDF, ADS, or KNHS determine qualification for the Sport predicate.

 a.
-Dressage Z1+5 Dressage (USDF) 5 scores of 60% or higher at third level or higher; or Z1 Level test 24 or test 26 with 5 scores of 60% or higher.
+Ridden Dressage Z1+5 Dressage (USDF) Five scores must be 60% or higher at Third Level or above from three different Registered (R) or higher Dressage Judges.
+Multiple scores on the same day are allowed.; or Z1 Level test 24 or test 26 with 5 scores of 60% or higher.

 b.
-Driving (Dressage) Z + 10 Obtain Ten points from FEI test #9 from at least 3 different FEI or 'R' rated judges.
-The point system is as follows: Great than 55% including 65% = 1 point, Greater than 48% including 55% = 2 points, 48% and below = 3 points You must submit your score sheets to the FHANA upon completion of each event.
+Driven Dressage Obtain Ten points from the current FEI Single Horse Advanced Driven Dressage Test (Not the Short Test) from at least 3 different FEI or 'R' rated judges.
+The point system is as follows: Great than 55 including 65 Penalty Points = 1 point or 60%-65.9% = 1 Point, Greater than 48 including 55 Penalty Points = 2 points or 66%-70.9% = 2 Points, Less than 48 Penalty Points = 3 points or 71% or higher = 3 points.
+You must submit your score sheets to the FHANA upon completion of each event.
 FHANA will keep track of your points.
 Once your horse has obtained the appropriate points (10 Points) you will be contacted that your horse has achieved the Sports Predicate.

 3.4.
 AUXILIARY STUDBOOK (HULPSTAMBOEK) FOR MARES